Positivedelta/OpenCV-Camera-Calibration/README.md

 ```

 - You must create an image capture directory before performing a calibration
-- Use the `-d` option to delete the contents of the image capture directory
+- Use the `-d` option to delete the contents of the image capture directory before performing a new calibration
 - Use the `-t` option to test the resulting calibration using a live camera feed
 - The resulting calibration data is stored in `calibration.xml` in the current directory
+- The `calibration.xml` file is saved in matrix format and is compatible OpenCV, see `src/` for an example